 Child and Adolescent Development (ChAD) Club

-The ChAD club is a student-run organization that is open to all interested students, alumni, and faculty in the Child & Adolescent Development department.
+The ChAD club is a student-run organization that is open to all interested students, alumni, and faculty in the Child & Adolescent Development deparment.
 The club has a bulletin board outside of SH 201 where information about activities is posted.
-Visit the department website or the club Facebook group to find out more information!
+Visit the department website, Instagram feed, or the club Facebook group to find out more information.

 Communicative Disorders and Sciences National Student Speech Language Hearing Association Chapter